-In Holts book Learning All The Time he talks about children learning how to read and the need to feel trust and secure.
-“In any case, whether you are a “gifted five-year-old or a terrified, illiterate twelve-year-old, trying to read something new is a dangerous adventure.
+In Holt's book Learning All The Time he talks about children learning how to read and the need to feel trust and security.
+“In any case, whether you are a 'gifted' five year old or a terrified, illiterate twelve year old, trying to read something new is a dangerous adventure.
 You may make mistakes, or fail, and so feel disappointment or shame, or anger, or disgust.
 Just in order to get started on this adventure, most people need as much comfort, reassurance, security, as they can find.
 The typical classroom, with other children ready to point out, correct, and even laugh at every mistake, and the teacher all to often (wittingly and unwittingly) helping and urging them to do this, is the worst possible place for a child to begin.”
 Holt visited the Ny Lillte Skole (New Little School) near Copenhagen to observe

 SO HOW DO THEY LEARN TO READ???

-This may sound crazy and you may be thinking to yourself “There is no way this works,” but in this little school it worked and it has worked in my home too.
-Within Holts study he had learned that it only takes about 30 hours of this kind of reading till a child feels ready to read on their own.
-Rasmus Hansen from the Ny Lillte Skole, an illiteracy program in Cleveland, Ohio and Paulo Freire, a Brazilian educator and reformer (the two latter being for illiterate adults), all reported that 30 hours was all that was needed to lay a foundation of reading.
+This may sound crazy and you may be thinking to yourself, “There is no way this works,” but in this little school it worked and it has worked in my home too.
+Within Holt's study he had learned that it only takes about 30 hours of this kind of reading until a child feels ready to read on his or her own.
+Rasmus Hansen from the Ny Lillte Skole; an illiteracy program in Cleveland, Ohio; and Paulo Freire, a Brazilian educator and reformer (the former and the latter being for illiterate adults), all reported that 30 hours was all that was needed to lay a foundation of reading.
 Holt points out that the total time is equal to a single week in school.
-“That is the true size of the task.” states Holt.
+“That is the true size of the task,” states Holt.

 Now don’t get me wrong.
-I see nothing wrong with having a few things to encourage like place mats at dinner with letters and numbers on them.
-Or even pictures of the solar system, maps, presidents or math problems.
-One of my kids love flashcards.
+I see nothing wrong with having a few things to encourage reading, like place mats at dinner with letters and numbers on them, or even pictures of the solar system, maps, presidents or math problems.
+One of my kids loves flashcards.
 But the trick is, I let him bring them to me.
 I never coax him over to drill through flash cards.
-He thinks they are fun and now the next younger one also believes them to be fun.
-Having that stuff around is one of my specialties but I will have to share about that some other time.
+He thinks they are fun and now the next child also believes flashcards are fun.
+Having those resources around is one of my focuses, but I will have to share about that some other time.